 An incredibly important feature of implant-supported dentures (and their required dental implants) is their ability to keep the bone tissue strong in the jaw, avoiding bone resorption (disintegration) and facial collapse.
 Normal dentures simply rest on the gums and require regular relining due to this resorption.
 It is not the denture the changes shape over time, it is the bone slowly falling away.

-- Fewer pressure sores, pain and irritation to the gum tissue
+- Much lesser chance of pressure sores, pain and irritation to gum tissue

-- Much better fit, with greatly increased security
+- A better fit, with greatly increased stability when talking and eating

-- More natural feel in the mouth due to both increase security and less plastic used (implant dentures are smaller)
+- More natural feel in the mouth due to the fixed nature of implant-supported dentures, and less acrylic used.

 - Improved speech

-- Improved nutrition due to a wider variety of foods able to be eaten
+- Improved diet, as more foods are able to be eaten easily

 Bite, chew, eat properly again!